Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

-The Commissioners are required to provide an interim report by 30 October 2020, and a final report by 29 April 2022.
+The Commissioners were required to provide an interim report by 30 October 2020, and a final report by 29 April 2022.
 The final report was presented to Parliament and the public 29 September 2023.

 At the time of its establishment, information about the Royal Commission was issued in AUSLAN and in easy read formats.

 Terms of reference

 On 4 April 2019, the Governor-General of the Commonwealth of Australia, General The Hon.
 Sir Peter Cosgrove (Ret'd) issued Commonwealth letters patent appointing The Hon.
 Ronald Sackville, Ms Barbara Bennett, Dr Rhonda Galbally, Ms Andrea Mason, Mr Alastair McEwin and The Hon.
 John Ryan as Commissioners and detailing the commission's terms of reference.

 The Commissioners were appointed to be a Commission of inquiry, and required and authorised to inquire into the following matters:

 (a) what governments, institutions and the community should do to prevent, and better protect, people with disability from experiencing violence, abuse, neglect and exploitation, having regard to the extent of violence, abuse, neglect and exploitation experienced by people with disability in all settings and contexts;

 (b) what governments, institutions and the community should do to achieve best practice to encourage reporting of, and effective investigations of andresponses to, violence against, and abuse, neglect and exploitation of, people with disability, including addressing failures in, and impediments to, reporting, investigating and responding to such conduct;

 (c) what should be done to promote a more inclusive society that supports the independence of people with disability and their right to live free from violence, abuse, neglect and exploitation;

 (d) any matter reasonably incidental to a matter referred to in paragraphs (a) to (c) or that you believe is reasonably relevant to your inquiry.

 The Commissioners were directed to make any recommendations arising out of their inquiry that they consider appropriate, including recommendations about any policy, legislative, administrative or structural reforms.